-Enhancing the integration of Large Language Models (LLMs) with external APIs necessitates addressing the challenge of balancing large-scale model dependency against efficiency and cost.
-Focusing on specific tasks that utilize only a fraction of available APIs indicates the inefficiency of merely replying on large models like GPT-4 (\cite{radford2018improving, radford2019language, brown2020language, achiam2023gpt, wu2023empirical}), which need a lot of computational resources.
+Enhancing the integration of Large Language Models (LLMs) with external APIs necessitates addressing the challenge of balancing dependency on large-scale models against efficiency and cost.
+Many specific tasks utilize only a fraction of the available APIs, which highlights the inefficiency of relying solely on large models such as GPT-4 (\cite{radford2018improving, radford2019language, brown2020language, achiam2023gpt, wu2023empirical}), which require substantial computational resources.
 This scenario advocates for the development of smaller, task-oriented LLMs that preserve essential functionality while minimizing operational costs (\cite{shen2024hugginggpt, pallagani2024prospects}).
-However, this shift towards smaller models introduces new challenges, including an increased risk of errors or "hallucinations" (\cite{yao2023llm, zhang2023siren, ji2023towards}) which causes issues in precise output formatting (\cite{jiang2023llmparser}).
-And the correct output formatting is critical for robust software application.
+However, this shift towards smaller models introduces new challenges, including an increased risk of errors or ``hallucinations'' (\cite{yao2023llm, zhang2023siren, ji2023towards}), which cause issues in precise output formatting (\cite{jiang2023llmparser}); correct output formatting is critical for robust software applications.

-In response to the limitations of oversized Large Language Models (LLMs), which entail unnecessary inference costs and exhibit a lack of focus in training data, we propose a new framework to do LLM training and inference.
-Grounded in an expansive dataset of over 30,000 widely-utilized APIs from Rapid API Hub (\cite{rapidapihub}), this framework spans a diverse array of functionalities from Google searches to Amazon product lookups.
+In response to the limitations of oversized Large Language Models (LLMs), which entail unnecessary inference costs and exhibit a lack of focus in training data, we propose a new framework for LLM training and inference.
+Grounded in an expansive dataset of over 30,000 widely utilized APIs from Rapid API Hub (\cite{rapidapihub}), this framework spans a diverse array of functionalities, from Google searches to Amazon product lookups.
 By leveraging curriculum learning (\cite{liu2024let}) strategies, we significantly refine the LLMs' proficiency in selecting the appropriate API functions from a pool of similar options.
-This strategic dataset engineering, combined with our choice of base models, including Codellama7b (\cite{roziere2023code, touvron2023llama}), Google's Gemma 7B \& 2B (\cite{gemma-2023-open-models}), Stable Code 3B(\cite{stable-code-3b}), underscores the effectiveness of our approach, outperforming GPT-4's benchmarks.
-Moreover, this ensures the practicality of our solution across various platforms, including mobile devices since these models can already been deployed on mobile (\cite{mlc-llm}).
+This strategic dataset engineering, combined with our choice of base models, including CodeLlama 7B (\cite{roziere2023code, touvron2023llama}), Google's Gemma 7B \& 2B (\cite{gemma-2023-open-models}), and Stable Code 3B (\cite{stable-code-3b}), underscores the effectiveness of our approach, outperforming GPT-4's benchmarks.
+Moreover, this ensures the practicality of our solution across various platforms, including mobile devices, since these models can already be deployed on mobile (\cite{mlc-llm}).